Galactic Dust Polarization in Turbulent Multiphase ISM: On the Origin of the $EE/BB$ Asymmetry: Results

 where $\phi_{\pmb{k}} = \arctan(k_y/k_x)$ is the azimuthal angle of the wavevector $\pmb{k}$.
 Finally, the 1D power spectra $C^{EE}(k)$ and $C^{BB}(k)$ are calculated by azimuthally averaging the squared magnitudes $|\tilde{E}(\pmb{k})|^2$ and $|\tilde{B}(\pmb{k})|^2$ within concentric annular bins, normalized by the physical area of the simulation domain.

-As shown in the top panel of Fig.~\ref{fig:eb_spectra_x}, the $B$-mode power spectrum $C^{BB}$ at 353 GHz follows a power-law scaling with a best-fit slope of $-2.22$ (Table~\ref{Tab.2}).
-While the spectrum at low wavenumbers ($k \le 0.5\,\text{pc}^{-1}$, corresponding to spatial scales $\ge 20\,\text{pc}$) is steeper and consistent with the reference slope of $-2.54$ reported by Planck, a distinct flattening emerges at $k \gtrsim 0.5\,\text{pc}^{-1}$.
+As shown in the top panel of Fig.~\ref{fig:eb_spectra_x}, the $B$-mode power spectrum $C^{BB}$ at 353 GHz at low wavenumbers ($k \le 0.5\,\text{pc}^{-1}$, corresponding to spatial scales $\ge 20\,\text{pc}$) is close to the reference slope of $-2.54$ reported by \textit{Planck} \footnote{It is important to emphasize that the \textit{Planck} high-latitude measurements encompass a vastly different physical volume and geometry compared to our idealized 100~pc domain.
+Therefore, a direct quantitative match is neither expected nor required to validate our underlying physical conclusions.}, a distinct flattening emerges at $k \gtrsim 0.5\,\text{pc}^{-1}$.
 Physically, this scale $\le20$~pc likely marks the transition from the diffuse WNM to the clumpy CNM formed.

 To identify the origin of this flattening, we decompose the total polarization into contributions from the WNM, UNM, and CNM phases.
-This is achieved by masking the density field based on local phase temperatures during the generation of synthetic Stokes parameter maps—a valid approach given the optically thin nature of the far-infrared regime.
-As illustrated in the middle panel of Figure~\ref{fig:eb_spectra_x}, the $C^{BB}$ spectra of the individual phases exhibit markedly different characteristics.
-The WNM spectrum shows a steep power-law slope of $-2.98$, while the UNM spectrum, with a slope of $-2.69$, most closely aligns with the Planck reference value.
-In contrast, the CNM spectrum is significantly flatter, with a slope of $-1.66$.
+This is achieved by masking the density field based on local phase temperatures during the generation of synthetic Stokes parameter maps.
+Because the far-infrared dust emission is optically thin, this approach physically isolates the true 3D emission contribution of the cold gas without generating 2D boundary artifacts.
+As illustrated in the middle panel of Fig.~\ref{fig:eb_spectra_x}, the $C^{BB}$ spectra of the individual phases exhibit markedly different characteristics.
+The WNM spectrum shows a steep power-law slope of $-3.18$, while the UNM spectrum, with a slope of $-2.68$, closestly aligns with the \textit{Planck} reference value.
+In contrast, the CNM spectrum is significantly flatter, with a slope of $-1.81$.
 This spectral flatness ensures that the CNM dominates the total power at high wavenumbers, thereby driving the flattening feature observed in the total, undecomposed spectrum.
 A similar trend is observed for the $E$-mode spectrum $C^{EE}$, which also exhibits small-scale flattening.
 Notably, $E$-mode power consistently exceeds $B$-mode power ($C^{EE} > C^{BB}$) in the WNM and UNM phases, whereas the two become nearly comparable ($C^{EE} \approx C^{BB}$) in the CNM.
+It should be noted that although the CNM has a small volume filling fraction, and we used a hard temperature threshold as the phase definition, the high-resolution simulation ensures that the CNM signal is not dominated by shot noise, see the cross-spectra test in Appendix~\ref{app:cross_spectrum}.